The Big Island

 Other

-Getting to this island paradise isn't the easiest, as you'll have to traverse a 20-30 minute hike through lava rock and sand, but I promise it's one of the best beaches on the island!
-This spot is backed by sand dunes and offers crystal clear water with some of the finest white sand around.
+Getting to this island paradise isn't easy, as you'll have to traverse a 20-30 minute hike through lava rock and sand, but I promise it's one of the best beaches on the island!
+This spot is backed by large white sand dunes and offers crystal clear water.

 Beaches